 Vocal Studies at Sunderman

-Weekly studio classes provide the opportunity for voice students to perform for each other and to obtain guidance in performance techniques and professional expectations.
-In addition to input from the Conservatory voice faculty, guest clinicians have covered a diverse array of topics including acting, Alexander Technique, auditioning, career planning, dance, literature and interpretation, massage, movement, and vocal health.
+Voice students receive weekly applied lessons which culminate in a juried performance for the voice faculty.
+Levels of proficiency have been established for each year and degree program, and students must perform all requirements to ensure advancement (see Student Handbook).
+Weekly studio classes provide the opportunity for voice students to perform for each other, and obtain guidance in performance techniques and professional expectations from the Conservatory voice faculty.
+Guest clinicians have presented master classes on diverse topics including acting, acoustic analysis, Alexander Technique, auditioning, career planning, dance, jazz, literature and interpretation, massage, movement, musical theater, opera, and vocal health.